Learning to Break the Loop: Analyzing and Mitigating Repetitions for Neural Text Generation: Conclusion and Future Work

 We quantitatively investigate why language models with maximization-based decoding prefer consecutive sentence-level repetitions.
 Our observations and analyses show that the issue of the repetition is the tendency to repeat previous sentences and the self-reinforcement effect.
 Guided by our analyses, we propose a simple and effective method named DITTO by constructing pseudo data and teaching model to learn to gradually decay the repetition probability as the number of sentence repetitions grows.
 The experiments on the Wikitext-103 open-ended generation task and the CNN/DailyMail summarization task demonstrate the superiority of our methods.

-This work focuses on the sentence structure repetition issue.
-However, how to overcome semantic repetition while not hurting the modeling ability of the language model is still under exploration, which we leave for future work.
-We hope our quantitative analyses and approaches to mitigate sentence-level repetition can help the NLP community better understand, resolve the repetition issue and improve the fundamental language modeling ability of neural language models.
+This work investigates the relationship between the probability of the token and the number of repetitions in context.
+However, there should be deeper reasons for why the model raises the probability of repeating tokens from the perspective of model embedding, neural network architecture or intrinsic characteristics of language.
+Our current analysis has not touched these aspects, which we leave for future work.
+We hope our quantitative analyses and approaches to mitigate sentence-level repetitions can help the NLP community better understand, resolve the repetition issue and improve the fundamental language modeling ability of neural language models.